ayaan-rulhania/atlas-ai/README.md

 ## 🚀 Overview

-Atlas AI is a sophisticated AI assistant platform powered by **Thor 1.0**.
-The platform provides a unified chat interface, econtinuous learning capabilities, and advanced features for knowledge management and conversation handling.
+Atlas AI is a sophisticated AI assistant platform powered by **Thor 1.1** (latest) with **Thor 1.0** available in stable mode.
+The platform provides a unified chat interface, continuous learning capabilities, and advanced features for knowledge management and conversation handling.

 ## 📁 Project Structure